 Meals cooked with Cheer Food give +1 Condition.
 Condition points are used to heal Hp and Mp.
 Fresh ingredients are recently hunted meat, caught fish, or poultry.
 You can cook 1 Fresh Ingredient to make one meal for 1 person.

 The experienced forager will find precious herbs in the wilds, some edible, some medicinal, and some with magical properties that make them much sought after by alchemists and magicians.
 When it comes to crafting, there are three categories of plants: Alchemical, Spices, and Fresh ingredients.

-You can forage for these in the wild by spending 1 hour and making a Knowledge Roll.
+You can forage for these in the wild by spending 1 hour and making a Knowledge Roll vs the Traveling DC of an area.
 Every additional 1 hour you spend foraging gives +1 to the roll.
 Please declare how many extra hours you'd like to spend before rolling:

-These plants are added to your alchemical resources and are used for trade, casting spells, crafting potions, bombs, or as catalysts combined with other alchemical components to create various magical effects.
+These herbs, fungi, and magical plants are added to your alchemical resources and are used for trade, casting spells, crafting potions, bombs, or as catalysts combined with other alchemical components to create various magical effects.

 - Mining -

 There are veins of precious ores, crystals, and ragnite strewn about the land, and old metal from heaps of gears and ancient machinery in ruins.

 You can spend 1 hour and make a Knowledge roll vs the Travel DC of an area to look for veins of precious ores or scrap heaps.
 Every extra +1 hour spent gives +1 to the roll.
 Please declare how many extra hours you'd like to spend before rolling.